 Is Yaki Udon like lo mein?

 Yaki udon noodles are made of wheat flour, salt, and water (sometimes tapioca starch), and lo mein is made with egg noodles.
-They are both stirred with a sauce base and include
+They are both stirred with a soy sauce base.

 Is Yaki Udon vegan?

 Traditionally, yaki udon can include meat, but you can also substitute this with tofu if you want a vegan version.
 Please follow the instructions on the tofu package for cooking instructions.

 - 300 g udon noodles (or 2 servings) my handmade udon recipe makes this amount